 Over the years, the café took many forms including that of a pharmacy and popular restaurant in Colaba.

-Due to its prime location, it’s multi-cultural menu, chilled beers and the buzz of atmosphere from the restaurant.
-It quick became a popular hangout for foreign tourists.
+Due to its prime location, its multi-cultural menu, chilled beers, and the buzz of atmosphere from the restaurant.
+It quickly became a popular hangout for foreign tourists.

 Unfortunately, its worst chapter was yet to take place.
 In 2008, it was the target of a callous attack that shook the city.